Hedge Garlic - Alliaria petiolata

 Scientific name meaning: Alliaria is Latin in origin and means "resembling an allium".
 This is in reference to Hedge-garlic's garlic-like smell.
 Petiolata means having a long leaf stalk, such as this plant's basal leaves

+Found in dappled shade with moisture.
+It can be found on woodland edges, and beside fences and hedgerows, where it has some support from winds.
 It is a native of Europe, Africa and Asia, and listed as an invasive species in North America

-Description - what does it look like?
 Hedge garlic is a biennial plant, meaning it has a two-year growth cycle.

 Use as a food The leaves and flowers of Hedge Garlic can be used raw in salads, or lightly steamed.
 Some people get a strong unpleasant taste after a few seconds of chewing the leaves.
 However, a dressing usually cuts through any overpowering flavour.